TarlSS/pg-row-copier/README.md

 # pg-row-copier
 Uses NodeJS+pg+pg-copy-stream to easily copy rows from one DB to another.
+Used for creating test/sandbox dbs.

 Usage